-- If you know you’ll be late or will not show up: Call the airline ASAP or you will likely forfeit the entire cost of the ticket (or whatever remains).
-A call will usually keep your ticket valid but you may have to pay a change fee (up to $200 for domestic flights) plus any additional costs if the fare has gone up.
+- If you know you’ll be late or will not show up: Call the airline immediately or you will likely forfeit the entire cost of the ticket (or whatever remains, if you’ve already flown part of the trip).
+A call will usually keep your ticket valid but you may have to pay a change fee (up to $200 for U.S. domestic flights) plus any additional costs if the fare has gone up.
 Bottom line: A call salvages something; not calling forfeits everything.

 2. Talk to a gate agent

 - After you’ve made initial contact with the airline: Get in line talk to a gate agent.
-You may be put on stand-by for another flight or they may find you a seat on another airline’s plane but this is another long shot (a real long shot).
-Ask about waiving the change fee – especially if the circumstances of a missed flight are particularly dire – but such requests are rarely granted for refundable tickets.
+You may be put on stand-by for another flight or they may find you a seat on another airline’s plane but this is another long shot.
+Ask about waiving the change fee – especially if the circumstances of a missed flight are particularly dire – but such requests are rarely granted for non-refundable tickets.